dawoonchung/syntastic-local-stylelint/README.md

 # Local Stylelint for Syntastic
-A simple plugin to load local Stylelint.
+A simple plugin to prioritise local Stylelint.

 Installation Instructions
 -------------------------